-The Heritage Foundation is listed as an official Co-sponsor of the Heartland Institute's Seventh International Conference on Climate Change (ICCC7).
+The Heritage Foundation was a sponsor of The Heartland Institute's Sixth International Conference on Climate Change (ICCC6) in Washington, DC.

 October 1, 2010

-The Heritage Foundation claimed that the Royal Society had “significantly softened its position on global warming " , but this was a misrepresentation of the Society's actual position .
+The Heritage Foundation claimed that the Royal Society had “significantly softened its position on global warming ,” but Greenpeace's Polluterwatch reports that this was a misrepresentation of the Royal Society's actual position . ,

 Heritage selectively edited the report in a way that manufactured doubt about man-made climate change by editing out 10 pages and 48 paragraphs of text that had provided context in the report.

 The Royal Society's view that man-made climate change is a problem is evidenced in the report summary : “[This report] shows that there is strong evidence that over the last half century, the earth's warming has been caused largely by human activity.”